jonatorv/training_diary-/README.md

 - Delete entries from a selected date
 - Exit application

 The program reads input from the keyboard and prints information to the console.

+If If IntelliJ reports “No JDK” or “JDK missing”, set the Project SDK to Java 21:

+- File → Project Structure → Project → Project SDK = 21

+Then reload Maven:

+- Maven → Reload All Maven Projects

 ## How to run the tests